holstvoogd/butterstick/README.md

-# orangecrab
+# butterstick
-Test projects for the OrangeCrab ECP5 FPGA board
+Test projects for the ButterStick ECP5 FPGA board